-A paper-free assessment process where information never went missing and scheduling activities to drive recommendations and verify decisions was transparent.
+A paper-free assessment process where information never went missing and the scheduling of activities to drive recommendations and verify decisions was transparent.

 One where the status of each application could be seen on a single dashboard and time spent updating spreadsheets was removed because audit trails were automatically updated as a result of activity being completed.

-The results: faster decisions about Continuing Healthcare for their patients; increased work transparency and focus; more time available for patients; and, much less time spent on non-value adding admin and progress reporting.
+The outcomes: faster decisions about Continuing Healthcare for their patients; increased work transparency and focus; more time available for patients; and, much less time spent on non-value adding admin and progress reporting.

 Cheshire and Wirral CCGs save around 13 hours per completed assessment in CCG time alone.
 Their performance against 28 day decision standards improved dramatically and now exceeds the national KPIs.
 Case backlogs are a thing of the past.

 These CCGs are working smarter, not harder.
 Redeploying effort to other areas of Continuing Healthcare, they have achieved QIPP savings in excess of £3.4m in nine months of FY2017/18 and £5.3 million in FY 2018/19.

 Don’t just take our word for it.
 We’ve been rigorously evaluated by the NHS National Innovation Accelerator programme which independently confirmed the benefits our solution can deliver.